HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/installation.md

 - **Helm configuration** - For Kubernetes/Helm-based deployments

 !!! important
-    Before you can enable IQ, the IQ backend service (`dx-iq-integrator`) must be deployed and accessible in your environment.
-Contact your HCL DX deployment team or HCL Support for environment-specific guidance on deploying the IQ backend service.
+    Before you can enable IQ, the IQ backend services must be deployed and accessible in your environment.
+The `hcl-dx-iq` Helm chart deploys both the IQ integrator service (`dx-iq-integrator`) and the MCP server (`dx-mcp-server`), which handles communication with the AI/LLM provider.
+Contact your HCL DX deployment team or HCL Support for environment-specific guidance on deploying the IQ backend services.

 ---